sambaly/moborg/project.md

      - Email address
      - Discord username
      - New to group ?
-Go to /dashboard, we'll see existing sessions
+Go to /dashboard, we'll see existing huddles

-2. Create new session
+2. Create new huddle